IThreeM/I3M-Developer-Docs/src/Developer-Docs/src/animation/root_motion/root_motion.md

 # Root Motion

 Root motion is a special technique that transfers motion from some node in a hierarchy to a physical capsule, which is then used to perform the actual motion.
 In action it looks like this:

-<iframe width="750" height="410" src="https://youtube.com/embed/0lG8Spzk128" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 As you can see in the first part of the video, the movement of the character looks more like floating above the ground.
 This happens because the actual movement of the physical capsule is not synchronized with the movement of the character.
 Root motion fixes exactly this issue by taking the motion of some root node of the animated hierarchy (hips in case of this character) and transferring it to the physical capsule.
 This makes the actual movement to be fully synchronized with the movement "baked" in the animation.

 Root motion also have some nice effect - you can move your character solely by the movement from animation, and it will work perfectly in 99% of cases.
 Animations can also contain some rotations which can also be extracted and applied to the physical capsule.
 The next awesome property is that your character will never stand out of its physical capsule, which will prevent phasing it into walls when playing animations with large movements.

 In general, you should prefer root motion -driven movement for your characters whenever you can.
 Simply because it eliminates a lot of common problems with character movement.
 It can also be applied to 2D world and will work exactly the same.

 ## How to enable